-(1) "trickle" charger
+(1) charger

 Be sure to read the information that came with your battery charger and follow the instructions on the battery.
 Improper charging may damage the battery.
-We recommend using a "trickle" charger (1) for home charging.
+We recommend using a charger (1) designed specifically for your Honda, which can be purchased from your Honda dealer.
 These units can be left connected for long periods without risking damage to the battery.
 However, do not intentionally leave the charger connected longer than the time period recommended in the charger's instructions.